britco/stonewall/README.md

 		}
 	});

-Then, set up the rivets binding like you normally would.
+Then, set up the Rivets binding like you normally would.

 Backbone View: